 Consider What Types of Clients You Don’t Want

-Many business owners don’t consider who they don’t want to serve, but it’s just as important as defining who you do.
-The criteria for this bracket will vary from one business to the next.
+Many business owners don’t consider who they don’t want to serve when finding clients for their business, but it’s just as important as defining who you do want to target.
+The criteria for customer selection will vary from one business to the next.

 For example, if you run a high-end brand, you don’t want to attract budget-conscious clients or those who come to you asking for discounts right away.
 If your products or services are geared toward established businesses, you don’t want to attract startups.
 If your business offers some kind of free or introductory service, and doing so cuts into your profit, you don’t want to attract people who never move up to your paid service.